mjohn218/NERDSS/README.md

 1. Use the ioNERDSS PyPi library for visualizing simulation results.
 2. Install ioNERDSS with *pip install ioNERDSS*.
-3. Refer to the [ioNERDSS repository](https://github.com/mjohn218/io_nerdss) for more details.
+3. Refer to the [ionerdss repository](https://github.com/JohnsonBiophysicsLab/ionerdss) for more details.